Prices include next-day delivery and prescription

 Please note, for the effects to last, you must take a dose of Cerazette every day.

 Cerazette is only available in one dosage - 75mcg.
-As with all mini-pills, tablets should be taken orally and on a daily basis for the full 28 days of your cycle.
+As with all mini-pills, tablets should be taken orally and daily for the full 28 days of your cycle.

 For full instructions, please consult the patient information leaflet: